Brief biography of Lao Tzu (604 BC. See what “Lao” is in other dictionaries

 Lao Tzu about himself.
 Here is what the Tao Te Ching says in the first person:

-“...
-All people hold on to their “I”, only I chose to give up this.
-My heart is like the heart of a foolish man - so dark, so obscure!
-The everyday world of people is clear and obvious, only I live in a vague world, like evening twilight.
-The everyday world of people is painted to the smallest detail, only I live in an incomprehensible and mysterious world.
-Like a lake, I am calm and quiet.
+“...All people hold on to their “I”, only I chose to give it up.
+My heart is like the heart of a stupid man - so dark, so unclear!
+The everyday world of people is clear and obvious; I alone live in a vague world, like evening twilight.
+The everyday world of people is painted down to the smallest detail; I alone live in an incomprehensible and mysterious world.
+Like a lake I am calm and quiet.
 We will not stop, like the breath of the wind!
-People always have something to do, only I live like an ignorant savage.
-Only I alone differ from others in that above all I value the root of life, the mother of all living things.
+People always have something to do, but I alone live like an ignorant savage.
+I am the only one who differs from others in that above all else I value the root of life, the mother of all living things.”

 As Lao Tzu said:

-• Who does not fight is invincible.
+• He who does not fight is invincible.

 • You are controlled by the one who makes you angry.

-• The wise man avoids all extremes.
+• The sage avoids all extremes.

-• If present, Paths do not stagnate.
+• If there are Paths, they do not stagnate.

 • A person dies from birth.